-Every spring biological survey is slightly different because of varying rain, temperature, and other factors.
-While some species—plants and butterflies to name two—have variable survey seasons, others have well established or federally mandated survey seasons.
-Missing a survey window can adversely impact a project’s schedule.
-Working closely with project biologists can help identify biological constraints early in the process, helping a project stay on schedule.
+Every spring biology survey is slightly different because of varying rain, temperature, and other factors.
+While some species—plants and some invertebrates, to name two—have variable survey seasons, others have well-established or agency-mandated survey seasons.
+Missing a survey window can adversely impact a project’s schedule and defensibility.
+By working closely with expert biologists, you can identify possible biological constraints early in the process, helping your project stay on schedule.

 Planning for an Effective Spring Biology Survey

-Plan ahead and contact a biologist to determine what sensitive resources may be present on or within a 10-mile buffer of the development site (e.g. soil types, vegetation communities, wetland resources if any).
-A biologist can provide initial assessment of the potential resources that might affect the project and help devise a plan for conducting the appropriate studies to get you through the regulatory process.
+2. Plan ahead and contact a biologist to determine what sensitive resources may be present.
+You must determine the presence of sensitive resources (e.g., soil types, vegetation communities, wetland resources) on or within a 5-mile buffer of the development site.
+A biologist can provide an initial assessment of the potential resources that might affect the project and help devise a plan for conducting the appropriate studies to get you through the regulatory process.

-Then, determine which surveys are required.
-Specific vegetation communities and other factors may necessitate different surveys, each with its own timing and protocol.
-Missing one of these survey windows can adversely affect agency coordination, project roll-out or lead to additional surveys down the road.
+3. Determine which surveys are required.
+Specific vegetation communities and other factors may necessitate different species surveys, each with its own timing and protocol.
+Missing one of these survey windows can adversely affect agency coordination and project rollout or lead to additional surveys down the road.

-Check to see if your property is located within a habitat conservation plan (HCP) area.
-Across San Diego, Riverside, and Sacramento counties, for example, there are numerous conservation planning efforts in place designed to streamline protection efforts for a number of sensitive plant and wildlife species.
+4. Check to see if your property is located within a habitat conservation plan area.
+Across San Diego, Orange, Riverside, and Sacramento Counties, for example, there are numerous conservation planning efforts in place designed to streamline project review and protection efforts for several sensitive plant and wildlife species.

 Communicating Often throughout the Process

-Communicate often with your biologist to keep spring biology surveys moving forward.
-Sharing property information such as any previously attained reports can provide some insight into previous survey results and habitat constraints, which can save time and money.
+6. Communicate often with your biologist to keep spring biology surveys moving forward.
+Sharing property information, such as any previously performed studies, can provide some insight into site resources and habitat constraints, which can save time and money.
 Early coordination helps protect the survey timeline when there are survey delays due to high winds, low temperatures, or rain, for example.

 7. Hire the right experts.
-A good biologist should also be conversant with the relevant local policies, wetland permitting policies, and habitat conservation planning efforts taking place in your region.
-Dudek biologists regularly attend workshops and seminars and consult state and federal resource databases to stay current on the latest scientific information regarding species distribution, species life history, and survey protocols.
+A good biologist should be conversant with the relevant local policies, wetland permitting policies, and habitat conservation planning efforts taking place in your region.
+Dudek biologists regularly attend and present at workshops and seminars.
+Our experts consult state and federal resource databases to stay current on the latest scientific information regarding species distribution, life history, and survey protocols.
 Dudek biologists have also prepared several agency-approved novel survey protocols for listed species.